Estallidos/HII-CHI-Mistry/README.md

 The above emission lines must be reddening corrected.
 In case no errors are provided, it is advisable not using MonteCarlo iterations at all.
 All comments must be placed at the beginning of the document preceded by the symbol "#".

-The output file is also a text format, named with the original name of the input file and followed by the extension "_hcm-ir-output.dat".
+The output file is also a text format, named with the original name of the input file and followed by the extension "_hcm-teff-output.dat".
 The first columns will show the information provided in the input file.
 In case ID column is missing, the code will automatically assign a cardinal to each row.
 The last seven columns show:

 - 'O/H' and 'eO/H': estimation or input value of the oxygen abundance 12+log(O/H) and its uncertainty.
 - 'Teff' and 'eTeff': estimation of the effective temperature in K and its uncertainty{4}.